Scotchester/jellybeans/_posts/2020-04-11-just-born-spice-beans.md

 These beans were a pleasure to chew.
 Seriously.
 The bean crunched pleasantly, and didn’t stick to my teeth, meaning I did not need to use my tongue (or more extremely, my finger) to dislodge an errant bit of bean.
-Still, it was not as pleasant a chew as the better-known ‘gourmet’ beans, so my score reflects that.
+Still, it was not as pleasant a chew as the better-known “gourmet” beans, so my score reflects that.
 They lasted a fairly long time in my mouth and were not at all grainy.